Researcher of marginalized communities, media portrayals, and behavioral effects.

 Advocate for human rights.

-Danielle Kilgo is the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
+Danielle K. Kilgo is the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
 Her research interests look primarily at the interaction among social movements, social media, and journalism.
 Her work also appears in journals such as the Journal of Communication, International Journal of Press/Politics, Journalism, Journalism Studies, Journalism Practice, Digital Journalism, Mass Communication & Society, Health Communication, and The International Journal of Communication.
 She has presented her work at AEJMC, ICA, NCA, SSCA, ISOJ, WAPOR and UCDA, where she has received numerous research paper awards.
 In 2020, she received the Lillian Lodge Kopenhaver Outstanding Junior Scholar Award.
-She also received prestigious recognition from Mass Communication and Society Division of AEJMC for her dissertation and was named an emerging scholar in 2018.
-Danielle currently teaches visual communication, social movements, and graphic design.
-She also served as a journalism faculty member at the University of Mary Hardin-Baylor.
+She also received prestigious recognition from Mass Communication and Society Division of AEJMC for her dissertation and was named an emerging scholar for AEJMC in 2018.
+Danielle currently teaches about race and gender diversity & mass communication.
+She previously served on the faculty at Indiana University & the University of Mary Hardin Baylor.

 PH.D., UNIVERSITY OF TEXAS